takumade/crow/README.md

 ![Crow](./images/usecase.jpg)

-Is an unofficial Twitter client written in node js.
-It works with selenium and twitter.
+Is an unofficial Twitter client written in selenium and node js.
+Keep in mind that everything is not done for you. 😄 So you to join the parts/blocks of code to achieve whatever outcome you want.

+Its more like a library where you are given classes(the blocks) and you have to join them in a certain way or configuration inorder to achieve your goal(a giant toy or robot or whatever)

 With that said i am not reponsible if you get suspended from twitter.
 Be a good netizen and follow the rules.
+Noobs! be careful

 ## How to Install
 1. Clone the project